Corinthia Hotel St. Petersburg

 The Corinthia Hotel St. Petersburg, formerly the Nevskij Palace Hotel (known in Russian as Невский Палас), is a five-star hotel in Saint Petersburg, Russia.
-It is located on Nevsky Prospect about 800 meters from the Moscow railway stationв 800 метрах от Московского вокзала.
-Corinthia Hotel St Petersburg is regarded as one of Saint Petersburg's most luxurious hotels, along with Hotel Astoria and Grand Hotel Europe.
+It is located on Nevsky Prospect about 800 meters from the Moscow railway station.

-The Nevskij Palace Hotel featured in the 1996 spy film Midnight in Saint Petersburg starring Michael Caine as Harry Palmer.

-It recently underwent an enlargement, during which two historical buildings on either side were restored and joined to the complex to serve as a 7000 sqm office building, and a 10000 sqm trading center.
+It underwent an enlargement, during which two historical buildings on either side were restored and joined to the complex to serve as a 7000 sqm office building, and a 10000 sqm trading center.

 The building project was run by Arup with large-scale reconstruction works while maintaining the facade of the building (the facade of the building stands on rubble foundations, with beds laid 1.7 m deep), which led to cracks in neighboring buildings.
 During the installation of piles for the wall in the soil under the protective pipe, the weak water-saturated soil destructured when the pipe was immersed (the pipe was immersed by vibration) and began to flow into the pipe.
-The reason was that drilling was carried out to the bottom of the pipe (3-4 meters from the bottom of the pipe were not left to counteract the swimming of the soil), which also led to the fact that the volume of excavated soil significantly exceeded the volume of concrete that was pumped into the pipe.
+The reason was that drilling was carried out to the bottom of the pipe (3–4 meters from the bottom of the pipe were not left to counteract the swimming of the soil), which also led to the fact that the volume of excavated soil significantly exceeded the volume of concrete that was pumped into the pipe.
 There was a vibration of the piles, the cracks that arose during the construction of the piles opened.
 House 59 on Nevsky Prospekt received a draft of 13 cm, house 55 on Nevsky Prospekt received an additional draft. draft 17 cm. and it had to be destroyed.